Wednesday, April 13, 2011

 In the Northeast part of the state, the Susquehanna and Elk rivers offer exceptional fishing.
 The Susquehanna is home to smallmouth bass, channel catfish, yellow perch, and other species.
 The lower reaches of these rivers are also visited by anadromous species such as American shad, hickory shad and river herring.

 On Maryland's Eastern Shore, several rivers provide outstanding freshwater fishing.
 In the upper reaches, several of these rivers pass thru cypress swamps and woodland habitats.
-Many of these areas are teaming with fish including largemouth bass, chain pickerel, yellow perch, catfish, crappie and sunfish.
+Many of these areas are teaming with fish including largemouth bass, chain pickerel, yellow perch, catfish, crappie, and sunfish.

 In Queen Anne's County, Tuckahoe State Park offers a variety of freshwater environments for both boaters and shoreline anglers.
 The main attraction of the park is Tuckahoe Creek, a stream which runs through the length of the park.
 The park's 60-acre lake provides plenty of habitat for freshwater fishing.
 The area below the lake's dam is famous for its springtime hickory shad runs.

-On the Western Shore, rivers such as the Gunpowder, Severn, Patuxent and Patapsco provide areas for freshwater fishing.
+On the Western Shore, rivers such as the Gunpowder, Severn, Patuxent, and Patapsco provide areas for freshwater fishing.
 Gunpowder Falls State Park is a prime area for fishing.
 The park encompasses Big and Little Gunpowder Falls and the Gunpowder River, with beaches and boat launching facilities available.

 The Potomac River is nationally famous for its smallmouth and largemouth bass fisheries.
 The river offers a variety of environments, from fast moving white water to its tidal marshes near the Chesapeake Bay.